British Guiana: Economy and politics

-The slave economy flourished between the abolition of the slave trade in 1807 and emancipation in the 1830s.
-The wealth largely flowed to a group of absentee slave owners living in Britain, especially in Glasgow and Liverpool.
+The economy was based on cultivation and processing of sugarcane as a commodity crop, dependent on extensive labor by enslaved workers of mostly sub-Saharan African descent.
+Although the UK and the United States abolished the Atlantic slave trade in 1807, the domestic slave trade flourished until Britain emancipated all the enslaved in its colonies in the 1830s.
+The wealth they generated had largely flowed to a group of absentee slave owners living in Britain, especially in Glasgow and Liverpool.

 The economy of British Guiana was completely based on sugarcane production until the 1880s, when falling cane sugar prices stimulated a shift toward rice farming, mining and forestry.
-However, sugarcane remained a significant part of the economy (in 1959 sugar still accounted for nearly 50% of exports).
+But the production of sugarcane remained a significant part of the economy (in 1959 sugar still accounted for nearly 50% of exports).
 Under the Dutch, settlement and economic activity was concentrated around sugarcane plantations lying inland from the coast.

 Under the British, cane planting expanded to richer coastal lands, with greater coastline protection.
 Until the abolition of slavery in the British Empire, sugar planters depended almost exclusively on slave labour to produce sugar.
 Georgetown was the site of a significant slave rebellion in 1823.

-In the 1880s gold and diamond deposits were discovered in British Guiana, including what was thought to be the world's largest diamond in 1922 but they did not produce significant revenue.
+In the 1880s gold and diamond deposits were discovered in British Guiana, including what was thought to be the world's largest diamond in 1922.
+They did not generate significant revenue.

 Bauxite deposits proved more promising and would remain an important part of the economy.
 The colony did not develop any significant manufacturing industry, other than sugar factories, rice mills, sawmills, and certain small-scale industries (including a brewery, a soap factory, a biscuit factory and an oxygen-acetylene plant, among others).

 The London-based Booker Group of companies (Booker Brothers, McConnell & Co., Ltd) dominated the economy of British Guiana.
-The Bookers had owned sugar plantations in the colony since the early 19th century; by the end of the century they owned a majority of them; and by 1950 owned all but three.
+The Bookers had owned sugar plantations in the colony since the early 19th century; by the end of the century they owned a majority of them.
+By 1950 they owned all but three.
 With the increasing success and wealth of the Booker Group, they expanded internationally and diversified by investing in rum, pharmaceuticals, publishing, advertising, retail stores, timber, and petroleum, among other industries.
 The Booker Group became the largest employer in the colony, leading some to refer to it as "Booker's Guiana".

-Indentured workers from India 1850 to 1920 were largely locked in place.
-Nevertheless a minority achieved mobility.
+Indentured workers were recruited from India from 1850 to 1920, and were largely locked in place.
+A minority achieved mobility.
 Some secretly fled; others waited until their contracts expired.
-Indian migration involved three phases: desertion from the plantations; movement settlements and later to urban areas; and intra-regional migration from one Caribbean island to another.
+Indian migration within the colonies involved three phases: desertion from the plantations; movement settlements and later to urban areas; and intra-regional migration from one Caribbean island to another.
 The traditional rigid Indian caste system largely collapsed in the colonies.

 Guianese served in all British forces during the Second World War, and enjoyed veterans' benefits afterwards.
-The colony made a small but important financial contribution to the war effort, and it served as a refuge for displaced Jews.
+The colony made a small but important financial contribution to the war effort.
+It also served as a refuge for Jews displaced from continental Europe, where the Nazis and Fascists worked to destroy them in the Holocaust.